 Be sure to read the entire series by subscribing to our newsletter.

 But first, a clarification is needed.
 I started this article talking about Lean Manufacturing and then switched to Lean Management, why?
 Lean has traditionally been linked to manufacturing companies as a way to reduce waste and costs.
 In the last decades, Lean started to be applied to several other industries, such as healthcare, banking, insurance, construction.
 I therefore do think that Lean Management is a better way to refer to this philosophy.

 Toyota developed its Toyota Production System out of need and a common vision.
 They trained for years, and still do, to develop their approach, they studied, they learned, the adapted, and they continuously challenge their own status quo.
 Their success stems from different elements, one of which is that they created a management system that was to be fully integrated within their culture and values.

-To create that clear path to what we want to achieve, we search for the voice of the customer, our third ingredient.
+To create that clear path to what we want to achieve, we search for the voice of the customer.
 We aim to understand what our customers are looking for, what are their needs, their wants, and how can we reach them.
 Then, we look at our internal process in relation to the customer’s desires.
 What are the gaps?
 What do we need to work on the diminish those gaps and reach our customers’ desires?

 Next week, let’s look at Lean’s balanced approached to improvement.
 To receive all the articles, subscribe to our newsletter.